 The programme has two intakes, September and January, and may be studied in full or part-time mode.
 The full-time duration is one year (17 months if you start in January).

 As part of this programme you will have the opportunity to gain a SAP certification in SAP business and functional areas.

 Graduates may wish to consider studying a PhD in the areas of Enterprise Process Change, Human-Systems Integration, Decision Support Systems and Analytics.

 As part of the programme you will get access to SAP User Group events across the country to visit SAP customers and participate in SAP function and business related discussions.

-This course will prepare you for a career in areas such as: business process, business MIS analyst, business process management, ERP implementation and customisation, systems integration and support, and technology-led change management.
+This course will prepare you for a career in areas such as: business analyst, business process management, ERP implementation, systems integration and support, and technology-led change management.